第3話 First travelling (2)

 Amir and his friends wrapped themselves in thick cloth, huddled close to the camel, and closed their eyes.
 Jahir sat in front of the fire and thought.

-It may be necessary to find out what Jean's grandfather intended by educating his young grandson in such a way.
-Jahir heard about the old man several times from their head chief, Jenal.
-They say they are distantly related.
-The old man had come before them a long time ago.
-He was told that he had gone to a faraway country, where he got married and had children and grandchildren.
-Most of his children are in the trading business, and their trading company is famous in the port.
-The main product is rice.
-Other than that, he sometimes brings chintz and silk.
-Jahir remembered that the old man sometimes came to this country on the trading company's ship.
+Jahir wondered what Jean's grandfather hoped to achieve by raising his grandson this way.
+He had heard stories about the old man from their chief, Jenal, who said they were distantly related.
+The old man had come to them long ago, then left for a distant country, married, and had children and grandchildren.
+Most of his children worked in the trading business, and their company was well-known at the port, mainly selling rice.
+Sometimes, they also brought chintz and silk.
+Jahir remembered the old man would sometimes return to this country on the company’s ship.

-The old man's grandson is Jean, who is sleeping soundly now.
+The old man's grandson is Jean, who is sleeping soundly.
 He was a small, apparently normal child, Jahir thought.

 I'm sure he's good with words, as the old man once said, "He's smart.''
 That's for sure, Jahir thought.
 However, after hearing Saman's story and actually having a conversation with Jean, Jahir became convinced.